-The first roll of film
+The first rolls of film

 The coast remains my first love and often my inspiration.
 It is rugged, elemental, changeable and for me provides the greatest sense of harmony within the landscape.
 There is something very special about the point where the land meets the sea.

-In reality I am influenced by all I see around me, by film, by music and by other photographers and artists whose work crosses my path.
-Initially it was the work of landscape photographer Ansel Adams that peaked my curiosity, the seascapes of Hiroshi Sugimoto and monochrome images of music photographer Anton Corbijn.
+I am influenced by all I see around me, by film, by music and by other photographers and artists whose work crosses my path.
+Initially it was the work of landscape photographer Ansel Adams that piqued my curiosity, the seascapes of Hiroshi Sugimoto and monochrome images of music photographer Anton Corbijn.
 The more abstract painters such as Mark Rothko and Barnett Newman also sparked my desire to create and learn.

 The Smaller Details

 My images often have a more minimalist approach and I love to focus, not just on the wider landscape but also on micro landscapes.
 It is very much the details and textures surrounding us that excite me.
 I also make more abstract images by manipulating light and movement.
 The majority of these images are created organically in-camera, using ICM (Intentional Camera Movement) in its varying forms, blending multiple exposures and exploring how light interacts with varying materials and textures.
-This style of photography allows the camera to become the artists brush, allowing a more impressionistic and abstract approach.
+This style of photography allows the camera to become the artists brush, allowing a more impressionistic or abstract approach.

 When I'm not holding a camera